ashlessscythe/gatepass/README.md

    - Additional users per role based on --user-count
    - Random gatepasses with realistic data based on --gatepass-count

-   For security in production environments:
+   Password Security:

+   - Passwords provided via CLI or environment variables are never stored directly in the database
+   - Each password is hashed using bcrypt with the specified number of salt rounds
+   - Only the hashed version of the password is stored in the database
+   - Users can log in using the plain text password provided during seeding

+   Security Recommendations:

    - Set a strong password using SEED_DEFAULT_PASSWORD environment variable
    - Change default passwords after seeding
-   - Consider increasing salt rounds for stronger hashing
+   - Consider increasing salt rounds for stronger hashing (at the cost of seeding performance)
+   - Never commit .env files containing passwords to version control

 6. Start the development server:
    ```bash